freeverseio/LAOS-roadmap/README.md

 - development of livingasset evolution pallet
 - [evoChain] integration of living asset evolution pallet
 #### **Deliverable 5**:
-On the fifth deliverable we will develop the services needed for [ERC721 standard compatibility](./erc721Capabilities/README.md).
-To achieve this, we'll introduce the LAOS ERC721 node which will expose an Ethereum JSON-RPC api.
-This will enable Ethereum wallets such as Metamask to interact with the livingassets.
+In order to achieve compatibility with the ERC721 standard, we will develop the necessary services on our fifth deliverable.
+This will involve introducing the [LAOS ERC721 node](./erc721Capabilities/README.md), which will provide an Ethereum JSON-RPC api.
+As a result, Ethereum wallets such as Metamask will be able to interact with the living assets.

 ![](./erc721Capabilities/nodes-infrastructure.drawio.svg)